UIUC-iSchool-DataViz/is445_spring2022/week11/lecture10_part1.md

  * What information do you not have that you need to understand the importance of the data?

 Example: A computational simulation of a galaxy where each record is a timestep in the evolution of the 3D grid, and the fields include time, X position, Y position, Z position, gas density, gas temperature, gas metallicity, and number of stars.

+notes:
+in these examples -- what do you think are some interesting things to visualize? what information would a consumer of your viz need to know?

 ---